 This jump starter is also IP66 rated meaning that you don’t have to worry about it getting damaged from water splashes or dust and debris.
 This rating is important if you want to store this on a boat.

-It also has a bright LED that can be viewed easily in the sunlight and the bright flashlight helps you in the night time.
-This jump starter comes with a carrying case, a 12V cigarette lighter adapter, USB-C to USB-C and USB-A (normal USB end) cable, nice thick jumper leads and a USB-C wall charging brick.
+It also has a bright LED that can be viewed easily in the sunlight and the bright flashlight helps you at night time.
+This jump starter comes with a carrying case, a 12V cigarette lighter adapter, USB-C to USB-C and USB-A (normal USB end) cable, nice thick jumper leads, and a USB-C wall charging brick.

 You must be thinking why USB-C?
-Well, I was surprised to see that as well because I had no idea that jump starter manufacturers cared about modern ports and making their gadgets more easy to use.
+Well, I was surprised to see that as well because I had no idea that jump starter manufacturers cared about modern ports and making their gadgets easier to use.

 The USB-C port on the jump starter delivers power according to the PD standards and can charge your USB-C devices like modern laptops or smartphones at the fastest possible speeds.

 This also gives the flexibility to carry just one USB-C cable (and not a dozen different micro USB or whatever) for all your gadgets.

 I tested its USB-C PD capabilities by charging my 13inch MacBook Pro and after one full charge on my laptop, the jump starter dropped to 33%.
 I have never charged laptops through power banks so I can’t tell if that is a good number.
 But still, I was impressed with the capabilities of this jump starter pack.
 Other than USB-C it also has quick-charge 3.0 compatible dual USB-A ports.